-Babe Ruth & Lou Gehrig "Duck Hunt" 12x18 Photograph (SGA Signature Series)
+Babe Ruth & Lou Gehrig "Duck Hunt" 12x18 Photograph (SG Signature Series)

 Creative & quality framing and presentation of our collectibles is critical to our success.
 Thankfully, we’re very good at it!
 Framing since 1999, we have years of experience.
 Our framing materials are top quality, jersey pinning is second to none, and exclusive custom plates are totally unique.
 You will not find quality collectibles like ours anywhere else.

 - Top Seller